 Rakesh is also a founding member and past co-chair of the Open Government Partnership, which seeks to restore the social compact between people and governments in over 75 countries covering more than two billion people.
 He has played key roles in establishing several civil society and media platforms in Tanzania, and consulted on global development for Google.org, the Hewlett Foundation, Hivos and UNICEF, among others.

-Rakesh serves on several non-profit boards, including the Hewlett Foundation, the International Budget Partnership (IBP), and Innovations in Poverty Action (IPA), and is an advisor to the Luminate Initiative of the Omidyar Network.
+Rakesh serves on several non-profit boards, including the Hewlett Foundation, the International Budget Partnership (IBP), and Innovations in Poverty Action (IPA), and is an advisor to Luminate, part of the Omidyar Group.
 He is a Visiting Fellow at the Center for Global Development and has been a Fellow at Harvard University.

 Rakesh holds a master’s degree in theological studies from Harvard University and a bachelor’s degree in Philosophy and Literature from Brandeis University.
 He graduated summa cum laude and was elected to Phi Beta Kappa.
 He has written and edited over 400 papers and popular publications in English and Swahili.
 He lives with his independently minded children and wife in New York and is reportedly a very capable house-husband.